QPanda3

 At present, we support submission and query methods for cluster tasks such as full amplitude simulation, single amplitude simulation, partial amplitude simulation, and noisy simulation, as well as single and batch task submission and query for real quantum computing chip devices.

-from pyqpanda3.qcloud import *
+from pyqpanda3.core import QProg,H,Y,X,measure

-service = pq.QCloudService(api_key, test_url)
+service = qcloud.QCloudService(api_key)

 backend = service.backend("origin_wukong")

-options = pq.QCloudOptions()
+options = qcloud.QCloudOptions()

 job = backend.run(prog, 1000, options)